Quadratic forms representing all odd positive integers

 and $p \nmid A\vec{x}$.
 Here $\tau_{p}$ is zero if $p$ is odd and is one if $p = 2$.
 Their result about quaternary forms is the following.

 \begin{thmnonum} Assume the notation above and let $\|Q\|$ denote the largest entry in the Gram matrix $A$ of $Q$.
-Let $\mathfrak{k}_{4}^{*}(Q)$ be the largest positive integer $k$ that satisfies the strong local solubility condition.
+Let $\mathfrak{k}_{4}^{*}(Q)$ be the largest positive integer $k$ that satisfies the strong local solubility condition but is not represented by $Q$.
 Then

 \end{thmnonum}